wp-plugins/facelift-image-replacement/trunk/readme.txt

 You can see examples of what it does here: <a href="http://facelift.mawhorter.net/examples/">http://facelift.mawhorter.net/examples/</a>

 = IMPORTANT: If using a version prior to 0.7.0 please <em>delete</em> your existing version before installing this version =

+= IMPORTANT: If upgrading from a version older than 0.8.9 you must have the `wp_footer()` call in your template for FLIR to work - see `/wp-content/theme/default/footer.php` for example. =

 Before running autoupdate please empty your `facelift/cache` folder.